Installation & Maintenance

 We sell pond supplies, koi, goldfish, and aquatic plants at our farm in Portland, CT.
 We install, service, maintain and fix ponds, waterfalls, and water features.

-Did you buy a house with a pond and have no idea how to care for it.
+Did you purchase a house with a pond and have no idea how to care for it?
 Or maybe you have a pond that that loses water constantly.
 Is your pond always pea soup green?
-Are predators eating all of your fish?
+Or are predators eating all of your fish?
+Well we are here to help.
+We offer a range of services to help keep your water feature happy and healthy all year long.

 Sick Koi: What Should I Do?